Aeromexico B737-800, B737 MAX & B787 Domestic Business Class (Clase Premier) Review

 stored near the power ports and headphone jack.
 On our flight from MEX to TIJ the same was true only this time a flight attendant came around with headphones.
 They are much better quality than the disposable type ones that were on our seats on the B738's but they are not noise canceling and not the best quality.
 I think they use same for international flights.
 About 20 minutes after take off the flight attendants came around with a beverage cart and a tray of snacks.
 You could choose your drink of choice (including alcohol) and grab a snack or two.
 I will say, the flight attendant pulled back after we choose one snack as if to say “only one”.
 I had a Nut Mix and Principe Cookies and my wife had potato chips and Canelitas Cookies.
 On our flight yesterday we received a proper Business Class meal.
 Either Omelet or Pancakes.
 The Pancakes were very good as was the Fruit, Yogurt and Croissant.
 I was hoping that their catering would return to some normalcy, but this meal was better than I hoped for.
 The In-Flight Entertainment (IFE) was not available until after take off but was available all the way to the gate.
 Most of the programming was in English (some had subtitles, but most dubbed) or Spanish.
 There wasn’t an enormous amount of content, but there was a large selection of TV shows and classic movies.
 Just not a lot of recent releases (may have to do with there has not been a lot of movies made since the Coronavirus).
 More than enough to keep one occupied on a short flight.
 Now if on a 12 hour flight you might have a little harder time finding content of interest.
 The B787 has a slightly different Wi-Fi than their other planes.
 The plans and rates are the same, but the 787 uses Panasonic, while Gogo is the provider on their B737's.
 There is free messaging (WhatsApp, Viber, etc) with both and the rates from MEX to TIJ was $19.95 for 180MB and $39.95 for unlimited use for entire flight.

 We arrived on-time into Terminal 2 at Mexico City International.
-The connection process was a little confusing, but we were in the terminal after a 10 minute walk. (by 3rd time it is a little easier).
+The connection process was a little confusing, but we were in the terminal after a 10 minute walk. (by 3rd time it is a little easier and once had a 30 minute connection we had no problem making).
 There was no need to go through any further security (but it feels like that is why you arrive on one level and need to go upstairs to departure level).
 It took another 10 minutes to find the Salon Premier Lounge as there was no signage.
 Aeromexico has two Lounges in MEX.
 One National (Domestic) the other International.
 We used the National lounge because it was the first lounge we found (and probably the only lounge we could have used).
 The lounge was a little crowded (airport was full of activity – stark contrast to US Airports) and like most things these days had just a small amount of self-serve food.
 However, there was menu service.
 Most items had a charge but there were a few options that were complimentary.
 My wife and I both got a Pesto Pasta that was edible.
 There was plenty of drinks available in refrigerators and two full bars.
 On two subsequent visits the same was true.